peteroupc/peteroupc.github.io/randomgendoc.md

      |         are set to 0 and 1, respectively, by default.
      |
      |  numbers_from_dist_inversion(self, icdf, n=1, digitplaces=53, base=2)
-     |      Generates 'n' random variates that follow a discrete or non-discrete
+     |      Generates 'n' random variates that follow a discrete or nondiscrete
      |      probability distribution, using the inversion method.
      |      Implements section 5 of Devroye and Gravel,
      |      "Sampling with arbitrary precision", arXiv:1502.02539v5 [cs.IT], 2015.